Serena Williams won't rush back after battling injuries

 Bad season

-Mouratoglou offered a rather frank assessment of the problems his player had faced over the past season.
+Mouratoglou offered a frank assessment of the problems his player -- who won Wimbledon to match Steffi Graf's slam tally after losing finals at the Australian and French Opens -- had faced over the past season.

 "We have to be honest -- it has been a bad season for her," he told CNN.
-"She's been injured a lot which makes it worse because she couldn't play much.
+"She's been injured a lot, which makes it worse because she couldn't play much.

 "She played only eight tournaments, which is really, really, not much.
 For Serena, any result that is not a title is a bad result -- so a final of a grand slam is a bad result for her.
 We can't be satisfied with one grand slam final and two finals lost.